5jt/dyalog-cookbook/manuscript/20_RegularExpressions.md

 This boo⌹goo is found as well
 ~~~

 To solve this we need to introduce look-ahead and look-behind.
-The names make it pretty previous what this is about but we want to emphasize that all matching attempts we've introduced so far have been "consuming".
+The names make it pretty obvious what this is about but we want to emphasize that all matching attempts we've introduced so far have been "consuming".
 Look-ahead as well as look-behind are _not_ consuming.
 That means that no matter whether they are successful or not they won't change the position the engine is currently investigating.
 They are also called zero-length assertions.

 However, before we tackle our problem we need to introduce the concept of both word boundaries and anchors.
-We've already met one anchor, the caret (`^`) which matches the beginning of a line.
+We've already met one anchor: the caret (`^`), which matches the beginning of a line.
 There is also the dollar (`$`) which matches the end of a line.
 And there is `\b` which matches a "word boundary".
 All these characters are zero-length matches.

 To put it simply, `\b` allows you to perform a "whole word only" search.
 Prior to version 8 of PCRE (and 16.0 of Dyalog) this was true only for ASCII characters.
 Now you can set the "UCP" option to 1 if you want Unicode characters to be taken into account as well: